aisola/ObjectWeb/README.md

 Documentation is currently being developed for ObjectWeb.
 However there are some examples in the examples directory.

+### ObjectWeb in a Nutshell

+General Usage of the ObjectWeb library is as follows.

+    import ObjectWeb  # import the library.

+    class MainPage(object): # Any object can be a handler "The main page hadler."

+        def GET(self):
+            "The GET method handler."
+            return "Output content here..."

+        # Make the POST method mimic the GET method.
+        POST = GET

+    # Create the Application Object.
+    app = ObjectWeb.Appliation({
+        "/": MainPage,              # Point the / path to be handled by MainPage }, debug=False)                 # Set debug to False for production.

 ### Installation
     git clone https://github.com/aisola/ObjectWeb.git
     cd ObjectWeb